kganeshv12/RECIPES-DATASET/README.md

 3. **Structured Data Processing:** Utilizing decomposed JSON data for training models to extract structured information from unstructured text.

 4. **Recipe Recommendation Systems:** Developing systems that recommend recipes based on user preferences or dietary restrictions.

+5. **Providing New Recipes:** Fine tuning LLMs that generate new recipes based on past data!

 ## Example